self-actuated/actuated.com/posts/2024-10-23-how-secure-are-containers-vs-microvms-ci.md

 ---
 title: How secure are containers & Kubernetes vs. microVMs for self-hosted CI?
 description: How secure are your self-hosted CI runners?
-We compare running CI jobs on VMs, containers, and Kubernetes against using dedicated, ephemeral microVMs.
+We compare running CI jobs on VMs, containers, and Kubernetes versus one-shot, ephemeral microVMs.
 tags:
 - security
 - containers